Noel Macklin: Car manufacture

-Macklin co-founded the Eric-Campbell car manufacturer in 1919; the company’s name was a portmanteau of the founders’ middle names, including "Campbell".
-By 1920, Macklin had shifted his focus to his new, short lived Silver Hawk car marque.
+Macklin co-founded the Eric-Campbell car manufacturer in 1919; the company's name was a portmanteau of the founders’ middle names, including "Campbell".
+By 1920, Macklin had shifted his focus to his new, short-lived Silver Hawk car marque.
 In 1925, he founded the Invicta car manufacturer—with financial backing from Oliver Lyle—which operated until circa 1935.
 However, by 1933, he was already concentrating on his new Railton marque.

 Boat manufacture

 After achieving some fame as a designer of sporty motor cars, Macklin turned his attention to motor boats.
 The Fairmile Engineering Company took its name from Macklin's country estate, Cobham Fairmile in Surrey, where he used the garage for manufacturing and assembly.

 In 1939, inspired by an article on the Royal Navy’s need for small boats, he founded Fairmile Marine to design and manufacture small naval boats for the Admiralty.
-Since the company lacked the capital to meet the Admiralty’s demands, it became a semi-independent department of the Admiralty, coordinating the supply of parts to boatyards across the country for vessel construction.
+Since the company lacked the capital to meet the Admiralty's demands, it became a semi-independent department of the Admiralty, coordinating the supply of parts to boatyards across the country for vessel construction.
 For the loss of his company, Macklin was compensated with a large sum and a salary.

 Fairmile boats provided the Royal Navy with motor boats, gunboats, and torpedo boats throughout the Second World War.

 WW2 administration

-As the war came to the end Macklin was made Director for the disposal of the small boats in RN service.
+As the war came to an end, Macklin was made Director for the disposal of the small boats in RN service.